adityatripathiiit/RISCV_Three_Stage/README.md

-    make negative         simulates the C code for negative number addition make fibonacci        simulates the C code for fibonacci series make shifting         simulates the C code for shifting of number make clean            clean
+    make negative         simulates the C code for negative number addition make fibonacci        simulates the C code for fibonacci series make shifting         simulates the C code for shifting of number make xor              simulates the C code for xor make clean            clean

 - **After this step, a pipeline.vcd file will be generated**